Ozyegin-Planetary-Robotics-Laboratory/tmotorcan-cpp/README.md

 ## Example UI

 The project uses Makefile for compiling a demonstrative example.
-First off, connect an USB-to-CAN adapter to your computer that accommodates a SocketCAN network interface.
+First off, connect an USB-to-CAN adapter to your computer that accommodates a SocketCAN network interface and setup the network interface.

 `make all`